-Finally, online voting poses challenges regarding alignment with traditional Indigenous decision-making cultural norms and values.
-Research has found that some First Nation members are concerned about the potential of digital technologies to create anonymized and less transparent forms of participation that replace in-person deliberative decision-making (Budd et al. 2019).
+Finally, online voting also poses challenges regarding the technology's fit with traditional Indigenous decision-making cultural norms and values.
+Research has found that some First Nation members are concerned about the potential that digital technologies will create anonymized and less transparent forms of participation that replace in-person deliberative decision-making (Budd et al. 2019).
 The fit with traditional decision-making norms and values is an important consideration for any Indigenous community considering deploying online voting.
-Nonetheless, many communities that have used the technology have found their members express largely positive opinions toward future use (Budd et al. 2019; Goodman et al. 2018).
+Nonetheless, many communities that have experimented with the technology have found their members express largely positive opinions toward future uses of online voting (Budd et al. 2019; Goodman et al. 2018).